frederic-perez/AmE-dictionary/data/dictionary.md

 __hopscotch__
 __horn buttons__ :camera:
 __horse race__
+__horse__ _n_ (H-O-R-S-E) A game in which players take turns attempting to duplicate successful basketball shots, a letter of the word "horse" is awarded for each missed attempt, and the first player to receive all five letters loses.
 __horsefly__ _n_ Any bloodsucking, usually large fly of the family Tabanidae, especially of the genus Tabanus, a serious pest of horses, cattle, etc. :es: tábano
 __horselaugh__
 __horseradish__